vmalis/DiffusionTensor_processing/README.md

 [![DOI](https://zenodo.org/badge/168603166.svg)](https://zenodo.org/badge/latestdoi/168603166)

-This is the toolbox to process DTI data from GE scanner Main script to run is DTI_GE or DTI_GE2volumes if the set is split into 2 parts.
+This is the toolbox to process DTI data from GE scanner.
+Main script to run is DTI_GE or DTI_GE2volumes if the set is split into 2 parts.

 There are multiple preprocessing corrections: